 As globalization plays an increasing role in North Carolina, our students need to have global skills and knowledge in order to work and be successful in a constantly changing global society.
 As they pursue the State Board of Education’s mission – that every public school student will graduate from high school globally competitive for work and post-secondary education and prepared for life in the 21st century – North Carolina students will require programs that enable them to learn other languages and engage with people from other cultures.

+Schools that offer Chinese language may wish to apply to be a Confucius Classroom.
+These schools will receive an additional $10,000 in subsidies per year over three years, which can be used for materials and professional development related to Chinese language and partnership program.
+Go Global NC currently maintains relationships with more than 30 Confucius Classroom in about 12 partner districts, including one charter school and NCSSM that is part of the UNC System.
 The North Carolina Confucius Classrooms Collaborative is a network of K-12 schools and other educational organizations dedicated to improving Chinese language instruction and bi-national partnership opportunities.
-A major component of the effort is the Guest Teacher Program, led by The College Board.
-Go Global NC (formerly Center for International Understanding) coordinates the Chinese Guest Teacher Program in North Carolina, including teacher professional development.
+A major component of the effort is the Chinese Guest Teachers of North Carolina Program.
+Go Global NC coordinates the Chinese Guest Teacher Program in North Carolina, including teacher professional development.